SysKitTeam/docs-monitor/common-tasks/monitoring-windows-server-and-application-performance.md

 ---
-title: Monitoring Windows Server and Application Performance
-description: >-
-  This article describes how to use Syskit Monitor to collect the performance data from your servers in real time.
+description: This article describes how to use Syskit Monitor to collect the performance data from your servers in real time.
-author: Andrea Budisa
-date: 24/5/2017
 ---

 # Monitoring Windows Server and Application Performance